 Student Services Building

 The Student Services building opened to serve students on December 20, 2010.
-Services in this building include: Career Development, Office of Student Diversity, Transition and Inclusion, Financial Aid and Awards, International Education Office, Office of the vice-president, Student Affairs, Student Academic Learning Services, Student Accounts Receivable and Student Enrolment Services.
+Services in this building include: Career Development, Student Development, Financial Aid and Awards, International Education Office, Student Academic Learning Services, Student Accounts Receivable and Student Enrolment Services.

 Centre for Collaborative Education (CFCE)